allen-garvey/php-base-project/README.md

 * If you do not have Gulp installed type `npm install gulp -g` or `sudo npm install gulp -g` to install Gulp
 * Type `npm run setup` to setup the project for the first time
 * Edit inc/environment.php to set the current environment variables
-* Type `gulp` to compile raw js files and scss files thereafter
+* Type `gulp build` to compile raw JavaScript files and scss files thereafter
+* Type `gulp watch` to watch for changes in JavaScript and scss files and build as necessary

 ##License